 To begin, let’s look at who is in our village, and how can we strengthen these relationships.

 I frequently tell my students that I have learned more about music by transcribing it than any book could ever have revealed to me.
 When I was a young, inexperienced newcomer to jazz, I wanted desperately to learn more about improvisation.
 My teachers advised me to transcribe solos, and so I did, and they were right!

 April is Jazz Appreciation Month.
 It is also Mathematics Awareness Month and National Poetry Month, among others.
 Why should we choose to celebrate and appreciate jazz instead of trying to solve quadratic limericks or prove iambic pentameter?

 As a uniquely American creation and something that has influenced music, visual arts, and society at large, I believe jazz deserves an honored seat at the head table of the artistic bounty.

 We come to each rehearsal with various objectives, numerous musical ideas, and a plan to achieve those goals.
 As we progress through the rehearsal, are we teaching at the students or are we teaching and working with them?
 How can we help them develop their musicianship, listen more critically, and to work together better in the context of our rehearsals?

 Chances are it wasn’t your love of the grading process that inspired you to become a music educator.

 That’s why, in developing the new SmartMusic, we created a simple, intuitive gradebook.
 So you can spend less time with rubrics and more with Rossini.Introducing a Better Gradebook

 This new gradebook is color coded so you can quickly assess student performance at a glance.

 This month we added 25 new ensemble titles to the SmartMusic Repertoire Library.
-Included are new pieces for choir, jazz ensemble, concert band, and string orchestra.
+Included are new pieces for choir, concert band, string orchestra, and seven pieces for jazz band.
 View the complete list here.